lsst-sitcom/sitcomtn-148/sections/serialRemnants.rst

  .. _table-SummaryClear:

-.. table:: This table summaries the different clear methods used so
+.. table:: *This table summaries the different clear methods used so
-	   far . .
+	   far.*

      +------------------------------------------+----------------------+------------------+----------------------+-----------------------+---------------------+---------------------------------+
      |                                          | Default Clear        | Multi Clear      | Multi Clear          | Deep Clear            | No Pocket(NoP)      |  No Pocket Serial Flush(NoPSF)  |